DataSQRL/datasqrl.github.io/docs/getting-started/intro/overview.md

 # Introduction to DataSQRL

-This section introduces you to the core concepts of DataSQRL and provides enough context for you to start building your own data services in DataSQRL.
+This extended tutorial introduces you to the core concepts of DataSQRL and provides enough context for you to start building your own data services in DataSQRL.

 We will extend our [Customer 360 data service](../nutshop-tutorial) for our nut shop to